asma-gud/HELOC-Classification-and-Adversarial-Attack/README.md

-# HELOC-Classification-and-Adversarial-Attack
+This repository contains the classification of heloc dataset, alongside an application of the Papernot adversarial attack on a Random Forest model.
+The project is structured into two main parts:
-This repository aims for classifying the HELOC dataset using a Random Forest model and a Deep Neural Network (DNN).
-It also implements the Papernot adversarial attack on the Random Forest model to generate adversarial examples and evaluates its accuracy against these examples.
+Part 1: HELOC Dataset Classification using a Random Forest model then with a simple DNN classifier Part 2: Adversarial Attack Implementation